YPWotte/Lie_nODEs/README.md

 # Lie_nODEs
 Repository for intrinsic neural ODEs on Lie groups.
-Currently shows example of optimal potential energy shaping and damping injection control for a rigid body on the Lie group SE(3).
+Currently based on the article [Optimal Potential Energy Shaping on SE(3) via Neural ODEs on Lie groups](https://arxiv.org/abs/2401.15107), showing examples of optimal potential energy shaping and damping injection control for a rigid body on the Lie group SE(3).

 ## Dependencies:
 - [pytorch](https://github.com/pytorch/pytorch)